Skip to content

 • Your environment variables, in particular CK8S_CONFIG_PATH is set, and CLUSTER set to either sc or wc.

-• Your config folder is available.
+• Your configuration folder is available.

 • compliantkubernetes-apps and compliantkubernetes-kubespray is available.